-- In-Home Counseling: Certified counselors help seniors deal with and adjustment issues related to vision loss and recommend positive methods to adapt.
+- In-Home Counseling: Certified counselors help qualifying individuals deal with and adjust to issues related to vision loss and recommend positive methods to adapt.

-- Low Vision Clinic Services: The Low Vision examination provides an eye evaluation to help visually impaired seniors maximize the use of their remaining vision.
+- Low Vision Clinic Services: The Low Vision examination provides an eye evaluation to help visually impaired adults and seniors maximize the use of their remaining vision.

-- Low Vision Devices: The Program assists seniors with obtaining specialized low vision devices that are recommended by the Low Vision Doctor.
+- Low Vision Devices: The Program assists adults and seniors with obtaining specialized low vision devices that are recommended by the Low Vision Doctor.

 - Diabetic Education: We partner with Registered Nurses who provide education in the following areas: Healthy Eating, Being Active, Monitoring, Taking Medications, Problem Solving, Preventative Diabetes Intervention, Healthy Coping and Reducing Risks.
 The educators conduct an assessment and provide 4-5 hours of one on one in home education to the Consumer.
 Monthly group training is offered as well.